 Well . . . ok.

 But unfortunately the universe is blind, deaf, and dumb, except for the fact that “the heavens [the universe] are telling of the glory of God and the sky displays His handiwork.
 Day to day pours out speech and night unto night shows forth knowledge” Psalm 19:1–2.
 The universe is not God.
 God is God.

 “Asking the universe” is merely a euphemism for turning something else into a false god.
 There is a word for that: idolatry.
 Calvin got it right when he said our human nature is “a perpetual factory for idols.”
 In fact, “asking the universe” is ultimately a euphemism for making yourself out to be a god.

 In another one of Carrey’s movies, Bruce Almighty, Carrey’s character, Bruce, blames God for all his woes.
 God shows up and temporarily grants Bruce divine powers.
 In one scene, standing atop a skyscraper in a storm, Bruce says: “I am Bruce Almighty!
 My will be done!”
 That is essentially what Carrey was saying in his commencement address.
 You can ask the universe for what you want.
 You can be the god of your life.

-If I had the opportunity to follow-up Carrey’s address to those graduates, who, by the way, graduated from Maharishi University of Management in Fairfield, Iowa, I would have encouraged them, as John Wesley expressed in one of his sentence prayers, “As the shadows flee before the sun, so let all my idols vanish at thy presence.”
+If I had the opportunity to follow-up Carrey’s address to those graduates, I would have encouraged them, as John Wesley expressed in one of his sentence prayers, “As the shadows flee before the sun, so let all my idols vanish at thy presence.”
 In other words, you better know God and ask him what he wants for your life, not the universe.
 That’s how you eliminate fear as a player in your life.
 “The fear of the Lord is the beginning of wisdom.”